Chapter 5: LEGO Storage for Large Collections

 Selection and quality varies greatly, with only one or two brands receiving the majority of attention in a given region.
-In the United States, the most common choice is the Akro-Mils products, but the Stack-on products are also popular.
-Some models can be stacked several units high, while others require wall mounting.
+In the United States, Akro-Mils is the most popular brand due to their high quality and fair price, but other brands like Iris and Stack-on (now discontinued) are also popular.

-- Akro-Mils Drawer Cabinets – Plastic drawer cabinets by Akro-Mils are the top pick of most LEGO Enthusiasts in the USA.
+Plastic drawer cabinets by Akro-Mils are the top pick for most LEGO enthusiasts in the USA.
 They have several advantages over other options including: drawers are easily removed and stack-able, drawers are deep enough for 16-stud bricks, drawers are flexible which makes them hard to break, and have competitive prices.
-All three cabinet sizes are 20″ x 6 3/8″ x 15 3/4″ h (50.8cm x 16.2cm x 40cm h).
-They can be wall mounted, or stacked up to three units high.
-I strongly recommend the 64-drawer cabinet for most scenarios, but some people will want to use the 24-drawer cabinet for common elements or minifig accessories.
-There is also a 44-drawer cabinet with both large and small drawers.

 Drawers with dividers